opensearch-project/documentation-website/_observing-your-data/notebooks.md

 Common use cases include creating postmortem reports, designing runbooks, building live infrastructure reports, and writing documentation.

 Tenants in OpenSearch Dashboards are spaces for saving notebooks and other OpenSearch Dashboards objects.
-For more information, see [OpenSearch Dashboards multi-tenancy]({{site.url}}{{site.baseurl}}/security/multi-tenancy/tenant-index/).
 {: .note }